The Directed Spanning Forest in the Hyperbolic space: Introduction

 \begin{theorem} For all $d \ge 1$ and for all intensity $\lambda>0$, the hyperbolic DSF in dimension $d+1$ is a.s. a tree.
 Moreover, if $d=1$, for all $a>0$, the coalescing height $\tau_{[-a,a]}$ admits exponential tail decay: for any $t>0$,

 where the positive constant $\alpha_0$ will be specified later (in Proposition \ref{Prop:finiteintensity}). \end{theorem}

-The coalescence in every dimension is specific to the hyperbolic case, since in the Euclidean case, it is expected that the DSF is a tree in dimension $2$ and $3$ only.
-The coalescence of all trajectories can be heuristically explained by the fact that two trajectories starting from the ordinate $e^0$ almost remain in a cone: their typical horizontal deviations at ordinate $e^t$ are of order $e^t$.
+The coalescence in every dimension is specific to the hyperbolic case, since in the Euclidean case, it is expected that the DSF is a tree in dimension $2$ and $3$ only. \tvc{For $d=1$, the coalescing height admits exponential tail decay in the hyperbolic case whereas $\mathbb{P}[\tau_{[-a,a]}>t] \sim Ca/\sqrt{t}$ when $t \to \infty$ and for a constant $C>0$ in the Euclidean case \cite{dsftobw} (heuristically, it can be compared to the coalescing height of two Brownian motions starting from $(-a,0)$ and $(a,0)$ and directed to the top).} The coalescence of all trajectories can be heuristically explained by the fact that two trajectories starting from the ordinate $e^0$ almost remain in a cone: their typical horizontal deviations at ordinate $e^t$ are of order $e^t$.
 So, roughly speaking, they remain at the same hyperbolic horizontal distance from each other as they go up, implying that they must coalesce.
-This behaviour is due to the hyperbolic metric and does not occur in $\mathbb{R}^d$.
+This behavior is due to the hyperbolic metric and does not occur in $\mathbb{R}^d$.

-Our second main result concerns bi-infinite branches and their asymptotic directions.
-The $(d+1)$-th coordinate $y$ is seen as the time; the future is upward and the past is downward.
-We say that a bi-infinite branch converges to a point at infinity $(x,0) \in \mathbb{R}^d \times \{0\}$ towards the past if it converges downwards to $(x,0)$ (it is properly defined in Definition \ref{Def:biinfinite}).